pedromi2/pedromi2/README.md

-- 👋 Hi, I’m @pedromi2
-- 👀 I’m interested in learn iOS Development
+👋 Hi, I’m @pedromi2, I’m interested in learn iOS Development 📫 pedro@midoes.com
-- 📫 How to reach me pedro@midoes.com

 <!---
 pedromi2/pedromi2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.